richardvenneman/floatl/README.md

 *= require floatl/dist/css/floatl.scss
 ```

+### CSS styling

+All styling (including transitions) is basically done by toggling CSS classes.
+Because of this it is easy to apply your own styling.
+Take a look at the [default styling](https://github.com/richardvenneman/floatl/blob/master/dist/css/floatl.css) to get an idea of where to override attributes.

 ## Browser support

 The CSS is [Autoprefixed](https://github.com/postcss/autoprefixer) with the following string: `"> 5%, ie >= 8"`.